maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - This paper shows how to caption images
 - Unlike the paper "Recurrent Models of Visual Attention (RAM)" the attention mechanism used in this is here not to decrease computation time but to focus on specific features of an image every time step and output a word
-- The structure of this is like encoder-decoder
+- The structure of this is an encoder-decoder
 - The encoder is a CNN that process the whole image
     - It creates a list of feature vectors called annotation vectors
     - It picks these vectors from lower levels of the CNN, aka not after any dense layer, so that they correspond to different locations on the image (allows for focus on different parts of image)
-    - This is not like a seq-seq kind of thing because all the encoder is is a CNN not part of the LSTM
 - The decoder is a LSTM that uses the annotation vectors to output a caption
-    - There is an attention model that is given the prev hidden state of the LSTM each time step and outputs weights for every annotation vector that was made in the encoder and then creates a combo of these weighted vectors to create a single context vector which is fed as input each step into the LSTM (the encoder's annotation vectors it makes don't change at all, they are just combined in different ways in the decoder)
+    - There is an attention model that is given the prev hidden state of the LSTM each time step and outputs weights for every annotation vector that was made in the encoder and then creates a combo of these weighted vectors to create a single context vector which is fed as input each step into the LSTM (the encoder's annotation vectors don't change at all, they are just combined in different ways in the decoder)
-    - Then given this context vector (and the prev hidden state OBVIOUSLY) the LSTM outputs a word
+    - Then given this context vector (and the prev hidden state) the LSTM outputs a word
 - There are two different ways to do the attention model (although the structure is a MLP either way):
     - Stochastic "Hard" Attention (performed the best in general): this uses REINFORCE to train
     - Deterministic "Soft" Attention
-    - Don't understand either really, there is a lot of math involved
+- Summary of the process:
-- So the encoder CNN learns how to find features in dif locations as it goes and send this to the decoder, the attention model in the decoder uses the prev hidden state of the LSTM (which represents what's already been focused on and what's been output) and the annotation vecs (features at dif locations) to create a representation of what should be focused on, aka given what's already been focused on it can learn how to pick other regions to focus on to actually understand what it's seeing in the image, and then the LSTM takes the context vector which is what it should focus on and learns to decode this (aka read it meaningfully) and give this and what its already output (to keep it grammatical aka natural language) to output another word that describes what it is seeing overall
+- The encoder CNN learns how to find features in dif locations as it goes and then sends this to the decoder
+- The attention model in the decoder uses the prev hidden state of the LSTM (which represents what's already been focused on and what's been output) and the annotation vecs (features at dif locations) to create a representation of what should be focused on, aka given what's already been focused on it can learn how to pick other regions to focus on to actually understand what it's seeing in the image
+- So another word is output at each step by the decoder that describes what it is seeing overall

 ### Neural Machine Translation by Jointly Learning to Align and Translate
 https://arxiv.org/pdf/1409.0473.pdf
 - This is a new encoder-decoder structure/algorithm for neural machine translation
 - encoder-decoder means an encoder rnn reads in a source sentence into a fixed length vector which is then input into the decoder at each step (along with the prev output word)
+- The encoder is a bidirectional rnn which means it has a layer that reads forward and one that reads backward (starting at the opposite end) and at each timestep these layers hidden states are combined
-- in this case we have an attention mechanism added called an alignment model which allows the decoder at each time step to look at the hidden states of the encoder at each time step and weight and combine them into a context vector to use as input to output its best prediction of the next translated word
+- In this case we have an attention mechanism added called an alignment model which allows the decoder, at each time step, to look at the hidden states (dif time steps) of the encoder and weigh and combine them into a context vector, which is then used as input to output its best prediction of the next translated word
     - this makes it so the encoder does not need to encode the source sentence all into one fixed length vector but allow the decoder to selectively choose (attention) which encoder info to look at
     - this is like the Image Captioning alg because that one also weighted annotation vectors into a context